-- Hand sanitiser is used as a minimum standard, if supervision will be compromised by attending the bathroom.
-Hands are washed as soon as possible after the use of hand sanitiser. - Children are encouraged to follow the basics of personal hygiene, including: - Flushing toilets after use. - Washing and drying hands thoroughly after going to the bathroom. - Washing and drying hands thoroughly before and after meals. - Blowing their nose with a disposable tissue, disposing in rubbish bin and then washing and drying their hands thoroughly. - Using their own drink bottles exclusively. - o Using their own plates, bowls, cups and utensils exclusively. - Using tongs when serving own food. - Signs and visual prompts are on display throughout the service to reinforce the importance of good personal hygiene and maintaining correct food handling procedures.
+- Disposing of rubbish or waste products - Cleaning up blood, faeces, vomit or bodily fluids - Smoking or vaping - Hand sanitiser is used as a minimum standard, if supervision will be compromised by attending the bathroom.
+Hands are washed as soon as possible after the use of hand sanitiser. - Children are encouraged to follow the basics of personal hygiene, including: - Flushing toilets after use. - Washing and drying hands thoroughly after going to the bathroom. - Washing and drying hands thoroughly before and after meals. - Blowing their nose with a disposable tissue, disposing in rubbish bin and then washing and drying their hands thoroughly. - Using their own drink bottles exclusively. - Using their own plates, bowls, cups and utensils exclusively. - Using tongs when serving own food. - Signs and visual prompts are on display throughout the service to reinforce the importance of good personal hygiene and maintaining correct food handling procedures.